 Be aware of safety issues – check doors, windows and locks, check smoke and carbon monoxide alarms.
 Know your emergency escape route should you ever need one!

 It then simply remains for us to wish you a smooth and organised move!
-If we have handled your conveyancing, then your appointed residential conveyancer, Alison Mason, Adam Fletcher or Mark Thornton, will be in touch with you to confirm the completion formalities have taken place on the day.
+If we have handled your conveyancing, then your appointed residential conveyancer, Alison Mason or Adam Fletcher will be in touch with you to confirm the completion formalities have taken place on the day.

 Thank you both very much for all your hard work and patience, we know it wasn’t as straight forward a job as it should have been but had it not been for your professionalism I’m sure it would have taken a lot longer.
 We will hopefully be back in touch soon when we have a buyer for our current house as we would like you to act for us again.

 Adam provides a high quality and effective service that I do not hesitate to recommend to others.
 Good eye for detail and clear, timely communications.
 Highly recommended.

 The service provided was of the highest standard from start to finish.
 Adam was friendly, thorough and professional which made buying our house easy and stress-free.
 I was recommended Ridley & Hall, and Adam in particular, by a friend and I would recommend him to everyone I know!
 Many thanks Adam

 We found Adam and his staff to be excellent, to the point and very willing to go the extra mile to satisfy our need for detailed answers.